Akritisoni23/Amazon_Sales-_Store_-Dashboard/README.md

 - GitHub – For version control and collaboration

 **🛡️ License**
-This project is licensed under the MIT License.You’re welcome to use, remix, or share it with proper attribution.
+-This project is licensed under the MIT License.You’re welcome to use, remix, or share it with proper attribution.

 🌟 **About Me**
 Hi there!
 I'm **Akriti soni**.
 I’m an IT professional and passionate working with data enjoyable and engaging!